AdaCore/spark2014/lrm/source/packages.rst

    * Volatile In_Out State - Volatile state which is bidirectional and is considered to be implicitly initialized.

 #.
-The category is specified using the ``category_state`` syntax.
-A
+The category is specified using the ``category_state`` syntax
+   supplimented by the ``initializes_aspect.
+A ``category_state``
-   ``category_state`` without a category defaults to Non_Volatile.
+   without a category defaults to Non_Volatile.
 #.
-A volatile In or Out state is considered to be a sequence of
+A volatile In or Out ``state_name`` represents a sequence of state
-   values, a volatile In_Out state has two sequences, an input and and an output sequence.
+   changes brought about by reading or writing successive values to or from a Volatile *variable*.
+An Volatile In_Out ``state_name`` represents its input and output characteristics as two seperate sequences.
 The input sequence is denoted using the ``Input`` attribute and the output sequence is denoted by the ``Output`` attribute.
 #.
-Each time an Input or In_Out state is read (indirectly through its
+Each time a subprogram is called which has a Volatile Input or
+   In_Out ``state_name`` in its ``global_aspect`` it ultimatly reads a
-   refinement) its value may be different.
-This distinction with a normal non-volatile variable or state is important for both flow analysis and proof.
+   Volatile *variable*.
+The value of this *variable* may be different each time it is read.
+A normal non-volatile *variable* would have the same value unless there was an intervining update of the *variable*.
+This distinction with a normal non-volatile variable or state_state name is important for both flow analysis and proof.
 #.
-A volatile Output or In_Out state may be updated many times but
-   each individual update is considered to have an effect.
+Each time a subprogram is called which has a Volatile Output or
+   In_Out ``state_name`` in its ``global_aspect`` it ultimatly writes
+   to a Volatile *variable*.
+This *variable* may be written to many times without intervining reads.
 This is in contrast with a normal non-volatile variable or state where successive updates with no interniving reads would indicate that earlier updtaes were ineffective.
 Flow analysis and proof have to take account of this difference.
 #.
 It follows from the rules that a variable declared in the visible
-   part of a package cannot be considered to be volatile.
+   part of a package cannot be considered to be Volatile.

 .. centered:: **Verification Rules**

 .. centered:: *Checked by Flow Analysis*

 #.
-If a package has internal state but no ``abstract_state_aspect`` is
+If a package has hidden state but no ``abstract_state_aspect`` is
-   provided, an implicit ``state_name`` is generated for each category of abstract state.
-The implicit ``state_names`` cannot be referenced directly but they may be indirectly accessed using the following attributes for the different categories of abstract
+   provided, an implicit ``state_name`` is generated for each category of hidden state.
+The implicit ``state_names`` cannot be referenced directly but they may be indirectly accessed using the following attributes for the different categories of hidden state:
-   state:

    * *package_*\ ``name'Uninitialized_State``
    * *package_*\ ``name'Initialized_State``